These results only include cohorts 1-8, 11 (see more detailed coverage report here). Additional survey data will be added at a future date.

 This data is useful as we seek to understand any gaps between female and male children, bringing vaccine equity to all infants in our operating areas.
 Equipped with this data, we can tailor awareness activities to ensure that all children have equal uptake regardless of their sex and that no groups are being left behind.

 When asked about the reason for missing one or more vaccines, a fairly high percentage fell into the “Other” or “Don’t know” category.
-This could indicate that caregivers who miss out on routine immunization visits don’t have a strong rationale for not vaccinating their child.
+Spouses or family members who are hesitant remain an enduring obstacle to overcome.